Published August 8, 2025 by Nicole Burke

 Marigolds are a great fall flower.
 They'll not only add bright pops of color to your planter, they can even handle a light frost or two.
 Like chives, their scent can repel pests from your planter.

-Parsley will grow to be nice and full; it can even drape over the side of the planter.
+Parsley is a low-maintenance herb that will grow to be nice and full; it can even drape over the side of the planter.
 When I'm going for looks and texture, I typically choose curly parsley over flat leaf parsley (also called Italian parsley).

 Beautiful Swiss chard makes a great addition to any fall planter, especially if you grab a plant with orange or yellow stems to stay on theme for autumn.